 Coffee Quest is a coffee company with offices in the Netherlands, USA, Brazil, and Colombia.
 The company manages quality control and coffee exports in Brazil and Colombia and handles sales and distribution in the Netherlands and the United States.

-Our plan to visit Friso and his team in Brazil this summer had to be canceled due to scheduling conflicts, so we decided to leave the pre-selection process of coffee to Friso in Brazil.
+Our plan to visit Friso and his team in Brazil in the summer of 2021 had to be canceled due to scheduling conflicts, so we decided to leave the pre-selection process of coffee to Friso in Brazil.
 Producers in Brazil usually finish harvesting coffee in August.
-This summer, however, due to an unexpected cold wave, frost has affected the crop, and we would not receive samples even in September.
+This summer, however, due to an unexpected cold wave, frost has affected the crop, and we didn’t receive samples even in September.